Our $16 Million Future: Planting Roots and Spreading Seeds

-We then began to raise the funds to develop the site – a Phase II $8.3 million campaign.
-To date, we have raised $7.5 million.
+We then began to raise the funds to develop the site – a Phase II $7.5 million campaign, which we closed in May of this year.
 Phase II elements include all site infrastructure, an administrative building, the main farm and multiple gardens, greenhouses, a large yurt, a bathhouse, a community residence and multiple additional program spaces.
-We are aiming to raise the remaining $800,000 by Fall of 2018.
+We expect to complete Phase III construction by the end of the summer.

 With Your Support, We Can Grow